Ear Infections, Fluid and Hearing Loss

 The Anatomy of the Ear

 In the case of otitis media, the middle ear fills up with infected fluid (pus).
 This can cause pain, fever, irritability and a temporary hearing loss.
 The diagnosis is made by seeing this infected yellow-white fluid behind the eardrum.
 The ear is not always red in otitis media, but children with ear infections almost always have some problem hearing because the fluid interferes with vibration of the eardrum.
-Acute otitis media is often treated with antibiotics, although recent research suggests that in some cases, it may be ok to simply treat the pain and avoid antibiotics (speak with your child's pediatrician about this).
+Acute otitis media is often treated with antibiotics, although recent research suggests that in some cases, it may be ok to simply treat the pain and avoid antibiotics initially.
+Most ear infections resolve without antibiotics in 48 hours, but follow up is important if the symptoms persist.

 The Appearance of a Middle Ear Infection

 Another common type of ear infection is otitis externa, or "swimmer's ear", an infection of the skin of the ear canal (outside of the eardrum).
 The ear canal is a warm, moist place which is not easily cleaned, and a superficial skin infection can linger in this region (just like a diaper rash or athlete's foot).
-These patients have ears which hurt when moved and which itch severely.
-Otitis externa is usually treated with ear drops containing and antibiotic and possibly a steroid, but it is usually important to thoroughly clean the ear, using a microscope and suction.
-Cleaning is NOT something that should be done by anyone but a doctor with experience in this procedure.
+These patients have ears which hurt when moved, and which itch severely.
+Otitis externa is usually treated with ear drops containing an antibiotic and possibly a steroid, but it is usually important to thoroughly clean the ear, using a microscope and suction.
+If you just use the drops without cleaning, they may not get in and effectively treat the infection.
+Cleaning is NOT something that should be done by anyone but a doctor with experience in this procedure and the right equipment.
 Do not try to clean the ear yourself, this may make things worse.
-In severe cases of otitis externa, oral or even intravenous antibiotics are also used, especially if the infection spreads to the pinna.
+In severe cases of otitis externa, oral (or even intravenous) antibiotics are also used, especially if the infection spreads to the pinna.

 The Appearance of Swimmer's Ear